codeforsanantonio/admin/README.md

 # Code for San Antonio 2016
 ## Meeting Intro

+#### What is CodeForAmerica
-What is CodeForAmerica and what is Code for San Antonio?
+### What is Code for San Antonio?

-Ice breaker, name game like "I love my neighbor" or something similar.

-Developer Presentation

-- we're about pair programming
-- pairs work on features

-** Stakeholder interview and collaboration **

-Workflow
-- git workflow intro
-- clone the repo
-- start the project

 ## Our Goals
 - Longevity of the group and its mission
 - Civic impact!
 - Quick and measureable successes!
 - Multiple projects to keep volunteer designer/developers engaged.

 ## Project Criteria
 - The project must have a civic and local impact